The History of Sunspot Solar Observatory

 An image of the chromosphere (lower atmosphere) of the Sun, taken in 1965 at the Jack Evans Solar Facility/Big Dome.
 The lighter regions are indicative of magnetic field activity.
 Image courtesy of the National Solar Observatory

-After the Big Dome saw what we call "first light" - the first data taken with the telescope, it was apparent that the observatory at Sacramento Peak would become a world class facility.
+After the Big Dome saw what we call "first light" - the first data taken with the telescope, it was apparent that the observatory at Sacramento Peak would become a world-class facility.
 More and more researchers and engineers were living on site.
 Air Force officers were stationed at the facility for long stretches of time.
 In 1953 Rudy Cook left his position as the chief observer on the site to obtain his college degree.

 Through the rest of the fifties, the telescopes on site operated and were upgraded.
 To the right is an image of the Sun, taken from the Big Dome in 1965 that is indicative of the type of work being done at Sacramento Peak Observatory.
 The image is of the full disk of the Sun, taken in a particular color of light that is produced in the atmosphere of the Sun.